wp-plugins/woocommerce-postnl-parcelware/readme.txt

 = Where can I find more information about this plugin? = You can find more information on [our website](http://wordpress.geev.nl/product/woocommerce-postnl-parcelware/).

+= Does the Free version work with Parcelware Web? = No, Free doesn't work with Parcelware Web.
+If you want to export to Parcelware Web, please use PRO.

 = What is the difference between the Free and Pro versions of this plugin? = You may use the free version as it is.
-When you buy WooCommerce PostNL Parcelware PRO you get a lot more options: import orders in Parcelware from a http feed *, bulk export of selected orders, specify orders from shipping class, change order status after export.
+When you buy WooCommerce PostNL Parcelware PRO you get a lot more options: export to Parcelware Web, import orders in Parcelware from a http feed *, bulk export of selected orders, specify orders from shipping class, change order status after export.
 For a full list of features, please check out [our website](http://wordpress.geev.nl/product/woocommerce-postnl-parcelware/).

 = Why is there a PRO version? =